jiayuchann/jiayuchann.github.io/_posts/2024-06-30-Agent-Tesla-AutoIt-Unpack.md

 We can see 2 embedded files `renowner` and `palladize` are extracted and moved into the user’s Temp directory.

-I opened them up in HXD, `palladize` looks weird, and `renowner` looks like encrypted.
+I opened them up in HXD, `palladize` looks weird, and `renowner` looks encrypted.

-There’s a few reference to the function `x30qqzpyj` which looks like it is being used for string decryption, since the return values are used as parameters to calls like `Execute`, `DllCall`, etc.
+There’s a few reference to the function `x30qqzpyj` which seems like it is being used for string decryption, since the return values are being used as parameters to calls like `Execute`, `DllCall`, etc.

 ![image](https://github.com/jiayuchann/jiayuchann.github.io/assets/58498244/eac0cdb1-3b1c-4289-8ced-7c4f31990b96)